The Super Hero Squad Show: Season 1 (2009–10)

 Prior to the beginning of the series, Doctor Doom attempted to acquire the Infinity Sword in pursuit of world domination.
 Iron Man foiled his plan, but the sword was destroyed and separated into fragments known as Infinity Fractals.

 In the present, Doom forms the Lethal Legion to gather the fractals.
 Doom's forces, including MODOK and Abomination, dwell in Villainville, which is separated from Super Hero City by a giant wall.
-Opposing Doom is Iron Man, now a member of the Super Hero Squad alongside Falcon, Hulk, Silver Surfer, Thor, and Wolverine.
+Opposing Doom is Iron Man, who now leads the Super Hero Squad—also consisting of Falcon, Hulk, Silver Surfer, Thor, and Wolverine—to gather the fractals first and ensure the Infinity Sword cannot be used for evil.

 The Super Hero Squad is headquartered in the S.H.I.E.L.D.
 Helicarrier, and are frequently aided in their defense of Super Hero City by their boss Captain America, S.H.I.E.L.D. leader Ms. Marvel, rookie Squad member Reptil, and many more of their superhero friends.

 At the end of the first season, Galactus arrives to devour Earth, leading the Squad to reforge the Infinity Sword to stop him.
 Silver Surfer takes the Sword and leaves the team to serve as Galactus' herald.